HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 #### RQ worker replicas

-The default queue is the most extensive queue.
-It is recommended to use 4 times more replicas for the default queue compared to the other queues.
-The other queues (critical, high, low) can have the same number of replicas.
+The `default` queue is the most extensive queue.
+It is recommended to use 4 times more replicas for the `default` queue compared to the other queues.
+The other queues (`critical`, `high`, `low`) can have the same number of replicas.
 You can start with 1 replica for each of them.

 ### Prepare the Kubernetes cluster